Khan-F-M/BlogPost/README.md

-# PortfolioBlog
+# BlogPost
-This holds the code to my Portfolio/Blog
+This holds the code to my blog